 Master of Law (MLaw)

-One or two subject areas may be chosen: Business Law, Labour Law and Social Security, Public Law, International and Comparative Law, Private and Tax Law of Estates, Litigation Law, Legal Theory
+One or two subject areas may be chosen: Business Law, Labour Law and Social Security, Public Law, International and Comparative Law, Private and Tax Law of Estates, Litigation Law, Criminal Law, Legal Theory

 Courses are mainly taught in French.
 Recommended level : C1.
 A few specific courses are given in English or German.